 Use an Adjustable Hinge

 No matter how well you install the gate the hinges are sure to shift at some point.
 This is where an adjustable hinge comes in.
-We’re proud to carry D&D Tru-Close Gate Hinges that feature a patented, spring-loaded adjuster within the hinges that allows quick and easy tension adjustment at the turn of a screwdriver.
+We’re proud to carry D&D Tru-Close Gate Hinges and a chain link fence gate latch that feature a patented, spring-loaded adjuster within the hinges that allows quick and easy tension adjustment at the turn of a screwdriver.
 The hinge features 3-way adjustments–horizontal, vertical, and tension–to solve all of your sagging worries.
 Instead of replacing the hinges, you can simply adjust them back where they need to be to get much more life out of your gate.